basilhendroff/truenas-iocage-letsencrypt/README.md

 ### Execution

-Once you've downloaded the script and prepared the configuration file, run this script (`./le-jail.sh`).
+Once you've downloaded the script and prepared the configuration file, run this script (`script letsencrypt.log ./le-jail.sh`).
 The script will run for several minutes.
 When it finishes, your jail will be created and acme.sh along with several deployment tools will be installed.

 ### Test